Top 7 Drinks to Support Your Immune Resilience

 Green Tea

 Green tea originated in China, spread through East Asia, and is now popular around the world.
 It is a type of tea where the leaves and buds of the Camellia sinensis plant have not yet undergone withering and oxidation like oolong and black teas do.
-Green tea has a light tea color and calming aroma.
+Green tea has a light tea color and a calming aroma.
 Green tea may also help to keep the doctor away by boosting your body’s immune resilience.

 According to a 2018 animal study published in Vet World, green tea may have immunomodulatory effects (7).
 A 2018 review published in Molecules has also found that tea catechins may have positive effects on various infections and illnesses (8).
 Matcha green tea contains up to ten times as many antioxidants as other forms of green tea.